ambroisemaupate/docker-server-env/README.md

 tcp6       0      0 :::443                  :::*                    LISTEN      2383/docker-proxy
 tcp6       0      0 :::80                   :::*                    LISTEN      2404/docker-proxy
 ```

+### hub.docker.com mirroring

+Since November 2020, *hub.docker.com* introduced rate limit on API, if you often pull images you'll need to setup a
+Registry mirror.
+Install and launch `compose/registry-mirror` service with your own *hub.docker.com* credentials in `.env`.

+**Only use Registry mirror on private network machines or do not forget to restrict your host access to port 6000.**

+Copy `etc/docker/daemon_with_registry.json` to your server `/etc/docker/daemon.json` and restart `docker`, this will setup an insecure Registry mirror on localhost:6000.

 #### Use registry mirror inside your Gitlab Runners on same host